petergridge/irrigation_component_v4/README.md

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can also use the watering adjustment.
 With this feature the integrator is responsible to provide the value using a input_number component.
 I imagine that this would be based on weather data or a moisture sensor.

-See the https://github.com/petergridge/openweathremaphistory for a companion sensor that may be useful.
+See the https://github.com/petergridge/openweathremaphistory for a companion custom comsensor that may be useful.

 Setting *water_adjustment* attribute allows a factor to be applied to the watering time.